-A high blood sugar during pregnancy could indicate that you have gestational diabetes.
-This occurs due to the hormonal changes in the body that take place during pregnancy.
+High blood sugar levels during pregnancy could indicate that you have gestational diabetes.
+This occurs due to hormonal changes in the body that take place during pregnancy.

 - Being overweight